30% Off Sitewide with Code SUMMER30

 At one point in his career, Dr. Hanscom did operate for back pain and didn’t feel too good about it because his patients never seemed to do very well afterward.
 He claims to have done many, many back fusions because he thought this was what he was supposed to do.

 Dr. Hanscom gained a new perspective on fusion for back pain when in 1993 when Dr. Gary Franklin in Washington published a paper showing the staggering results of return-to-work rate after fusion.
 It was bad.
-This data convinced Hanson to stop doing fusions for back pain.
+This data convinced Hanscom to stop doing fusions for back pain.
 At about this same time a lot of his fusion patients began breaking down above and below their fusions, which required further surgery

 What is a lumbar fusion?